Update: AWESOME NEWS!

 It’s an obvious cash machine for agents, and fundamentally immoral making thousands off people that won’t ever get the property they applied for, through no fault of their own.

 If I were a tenant…

-Assuming I was adamant on using a letting agent to find a property to rent, I would do the following:
+Assuming I was adamant on using a traditional high-street letting agent (as opposed to an online letting agent), I would do the following:

 - Rates obviously vary from agent to agent, so I would get quotes from all local agents to see which one offers the most competitive rate

 - Agents themselves have told me the rate is open to negotiation, so I would try and get the lowest rate possible

 - If rates seem excessive, I would ask the agent what exactly I’m paying for.
 If the figures don’t stack up and I feel as though I’m being taken for a ride, I’d probably walk out based on principle.